mlvl/Hierarchie/README.md

 Hierarchie updates on mouseover and zooms on click, so it's best viewed on a laptop or desktop.

+### Known Issues & Suggested Improvements
+- Exposing the documents underlying topics
+- Search capabilities
+- Improving responsiveness of website and visualizations
+- Better cross-browser support (Center text appends using foreignObject will not work in IE)
+- Needs tests!

 ### License

 Hierarchie is covered by the Apache Version 2.0 License.
 Please see LICENSE.txt for more details.

-### Known Issues & Suggested Improvements
-- Needs tests!
-- Center text appends using foreignObject will not work in IE